 Formal internships and co-ops offer professional work experience and experiential learning opportunities that enrich the student's academic preparation.
-Students may do internships in the summer or part-time during semesters.
-Co-op positions are full-time and require a one-semester or longer break in school attendance.
+Students may undertake internships in the summer or part-time during semesters.
+Co-op positions are full-time and require a onesemester or longer break in school attendance.
 The college provides guidelines to companies and encourages them to sponsor internship and co-op positions that benefit both the firm and the student.
-This is accomplished by building positions around projects and challenging responsibilities that enable students to apply learning acquired in advanced business classes.
+Both benefit because positions are built around projects and challenging responsibilities that enable students to apply learning acquired in advanced business classes.

 ASU Career Services and the College of Business work cooperatively to help students identify and obtain careerrelated work.
 The process of obtaining internships and coops is a learning opportunity.
 Students use the same jobsearch skills and resources that are utilized to obtain permanent career positions.
-Informational materials, workshops, and required class activities help students learn jobsearch and career-exploration skills, and locate internship and co-op opportunities.
+Informational materials, workshops, and required class activities help students learn job-search and career-exploration skills and locate internship and co-op opportunities.